 Another backpacker/traveler favorite for staying organized is a hanging toiletry bag.
 It’s extremely helpful to have all of your accessories neatly gathered in one bag that you can hang for easy accessibility, especially when counter space isn’t plentiful or even available.
 A well-organized bag is worth having whether you’re tree whilst camping or a hook in the wall – it helps to have quick access to all your stuff.

 Historically, I have been the guy who has my stuff all over the bathroom, so getting one of these things really changed the toiletry game for me.
 Plus they are not too expensive either.
 A no-brainer essential.
-Great for use in your Dublin hostel dorm.
+Great for use in your Dublin or Dingle hostel dorm!

 Your Passport or Other Government ID